MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L05_Build_dashboard.md

 For your dashboard to show up in the model-driven app you must edit the app module and added to the definition

-1. Make sure you are still in <https://make.powerapps.com> and you have your **Practice** environment selected.
+1. Make sure you are still in [Power Apps maker portal](https://make.powerapps.com) and you have your **Practice** environment selected.

 2. Open **Common Data Services Default Solution**.